 The Austrian cavalry has sky-high morale in these early days of the war, but really weak firepower.
 Without much in the way of machine guns or artillery they’re going to have to hold back the Russians with their carbines, and that’s a tall order even though, unlike the infantry, the Austrian cavalry can dig in (when dismounted, of course).

-The Austrian cavalry divisions failed miserably at their task and provide unable to make any meaningful penetration of the Russian cavalry screen.
+The Austrian cavalry divisions failed miserably at their task and proved unable to make any meaningful penetration of the Russian cavalry screen.
 The Russians advanced with the Austrians little aware of their strength or positions, yet Austro-Hungarian Chief of Staff Franz Conrad von Hötzendorff ordered the long-planned offensive to begin anyway.
 The Austrian armies moved forward blindly, unsure what lay ahead but fatally eager to engage.

 And that’s Chapter One.
-Next time, it’ll be Chapter Three (yes, Three).

 You can order Fall of Empires right here.